techishthoughts-org/gitshift/README.md

 > *"GitPersona transformed my workflow.
 I went from 15 minutes daily managing Git configs to zero effort.
 The automatic GitHub setup is pure magic!"* - **Senior Developer**

 > *"The TUI is gorgeous and the SSH diagnostics saved me hours of debugging.
 This is how developer tools should work in 2025."* - **DevOps Engineer**

+> *"The smart switch feature is brilliant!
+Just run `gitpersona switch` and it automatically switches between my two accounts.
+No more remembering aliases!"* - **Full-Stack Developer**

 > *"Managing client accounts used to be a nightmare.
 Now it's just `gitpersona add-github client-username` and I'm ready to go!"* - **Freelance Consultant**